automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 <img src="./assets/PP_mute_api_example_fix.jpg">

-Also _all_ the available methods aren't always documented in the main API documentation - this is unfortunately the other side of the open-source community, it's up to us to improve discprepancies like this.
+Also _all_ the available methods aren't always documented in the main API documentation - this is, unfortunately, the other side of the open-source community, it's up to us to improve discrepancies like this.
 Luckily, Adobe is always keen to help and they've got a dedicated guy looking out for the Premiere Pro API concerns, Bruce Bullis.
-You can drop him a mail if you have any question at bbb@adobe.com and he usually comes back within a few days with some advice or pointing you in a direction.
+You can drop him a mail if you have any question at bbb@adobe.com and he usually comes back within a few days with some advice or points you in a direction.

 ### 4.2.
 How everything fits together